Sign up to receive exclusive monthly wealthtech insights and interviews from our Chief Growth Officer, Jack Sharry. SIGN UP NOW

 The unified managed household strategy provides an aggregated view of the assets within a household.
 The goal is to look at all the assets at once, not individually.
 The industry is now making it apparent that advisors need to be focusing on and delivering a holistic, customized approach to help clients reach their goals.
 Comprehensive and coordinated platforms include the following:

-The purpose of LifeYield technology is to help firms create and execute on the promise of a Unified Managed Household for investors.
-With Social Security barely functioning as a baseline for most retirees, investors need to build wealth throughout their lifetime.
+The purpose of SEI LifeYield technology is to help firms create and execute on the promise of a unified managed household for investors.
+With Social Security only a baseline of income for most retirees, investors need to build wealth throughout their lifetime.
 The best way to do this is to maximize the efficiency of what they already have.
-LifeYield technology helps to enhance the existing software platforms at the largest firms in the world, add tax efficiency as their competitive advantage, and quantify the benefits of this strategy for all their clients.
+SEI LifeYield technology helps to enhance the existing software platforms at the largest firms in the world, add tax efficiency as their competitive advantage, and quantify the benefits of this strategy for all their clients.

-A Unified Managed Household is no longer a pipe dream.
-With LifeYield, it’s a reality.
+A unified managed household is no longer a pipe dream.
+With SEI LifeYield, it’s a reality.